This profile was current as of 2016, when she was part of the on-campus Kellogg community.

 Dec 4, 2017

-A volume coedited by Faculty Fellow Peter Casarella and former Brazilian Fulbright Distinguished Chair in Democracy and Human Development Maria Clara Bingemer and has now appeared in Portuguese.
+A volume coedited by Faculty Fellow Peter Casarella (theology) and former Brazilian Fulbright Distinguished Chair in Democracy and Human Development Maria Clara Bingemer and has now appeared in Portuguese.